A Unified Approach to Quantum Key Leasing with a Classical Lessor: Definitions of Secure Key Leasing with Classical Lessor

-\item[$\qIntKeyGen( \pp, \msk )\ra \qsk \mbox{ or } \bot$:] The interactive key generation algorithm is an interactive protocol with classical communication run between a classical PPT lessor who takes as input $\msk$ and QPT lessee on input $\pp$.
+\item[$\qIntKeyGen( \pp, \msk )\ra (\tau,\qsk) \mbox{ or } (\tau,\bot)$:] The interactive key generation algorithm is an interactive protocol with classical communication run between a classical PPT lessor who takes as input $\msk$ and QPT lessee on input $\pp$.
 This either outputs a secret key $\qsk$ or $\bot$, which indicates that the protocol failed because the lessee cheats.
 After the protocol, the lessee obtains $\qsk$.
+We write $\tau$ to denote the transcript of the execution of $\qIntKeyGen$.

 \item[$\Eval(\msk,\prfinp)\ra \prfout$:] The evaluation algorithm is a deterministic classical polynomial-time algorithm that takes a master secret key $\msk$ and an input $\prfinp \in \Domprf$, and outputs a value $\prfout$.